Return to Jamestown—We Must Return to our Cultural Origins if Our Republic is to Survive

 I am a voice in support of the Republic of the United States of America.

-I declare my adoration and loyalty to Liberty and inspire the objective of the United States’ Citizens to pursue happiness.
+I declare my adoration and loyalty to Liberty and work toward the objective to ensure the United States’ Citizens are able to pursue happiness.

 I am concerned about the state of our country.
 I believe that our beloved Republic has lost its way.